-In late 2019 we commenced the next step in our work with our terminal retail tenants to improve their sustainability efforts.
-With an initial focus on waste, Auckland Airport and our terminal tenants have committed to reducing reliance on single-use items, improving recycling rates and removing waste by leveraging our supply chain relationships.
+Auckland Airport works with terminal retail tenants to improve their sustainability efforts.
+The terminal tenants have committed to reducing reliance on single-use items, improving recycling rates and removing waste by leveraging our supply chain relationships.

 We are also investigating full back-of-house sculleries so food and beverage outlets can reuse crockery and cutlery instead of supplying single-use packaging and utensils.